HumzaMaqsoodUTD/4337_Project1/devlog.md

 Session 3: History and Expression Validation

 I made a big whoopsie.
 I thought I was working on session 2 branch, but I had actually been on main the whole time.
 I had downloaded github desktop as my version tracker, and forgot to switch to branch "session 2" on there.
 So you'll see Session 2 and Session 1 as matching.
 What actually happened is as stated before.
 I've taken the opportunity to reflect on my dumb mistake, and now have verified that I am currently working on branch 3.
 The reason I did not reverse the commit and recommit off branch 2, is that the version I committed was actually what I would have merged anyways.
 In a way, I saved myself some time, but it was through a bad practice that should not be repeated.
 That being said, lets start session 3!

+In this session I connected the parser that was built earlier to the main evaluation loop so that user input could actually be evaluated instead of always returning the placeholder error message.
+I implemented a helper function that converts each input line into a list of characters and passes it to the parser, then verifies that the entire expression was consumed.
+If any extra characters remain after parsing, the program treats the expression as invalid.
+This ensures partially valid inputs such as "+1 2 3" or "+1 2 2" are correctly rejected rather than evaluated incorrectly.

+I also implemented the history system required by the assignment.
+Successful results are now stored in a history list and can be referenced later using the "$n" syntax.
+Because new results are added to the front of the history list using cons, I added logic to correctly retrieve values based on their original ID order.
+I updated the evaluation loop so that valid expressions print their result with an ID number and invalid expressions display the required error message.
+During testing I verified that valid prefix expressions, nested expressions, history references, and several invalid cases such as divide-by-zero and malformed expressions all behaved correctly.

+here are my test cases:

+Language: racket, with debugging; memory limit: 128 MB.
+> 5
+1: 5.0
+> 5
+2: 5.0
+> +1 2
+3: 3.0
+> *2 3
+4: 6.0
+> +$1 $2
+5: 10.0
+> +1 2 3
+Error: Invalid Expression
+> +1 2 2
+Error: Invalid Expression
+> $0
+Error: Invalid Expression
+> /5 0
+Error: Invalid Expression
+> quit
+>

+Just copied it straight from DrRacket